25 Best DIY Halloween Costumes for All Ages

 Photo credit: Costume-Works.com

 I love how one of the most simple DIY Halloween costumes is super creative!
 This woman came up with this Basketball Player Costume because everyone kept referring to her pregnant belly as a “basketball belly”.
 She took it literally, painted her stomach, and voila!
-This is a great time to try on that old basketball uniform you forgot about in the back of your closet.
+If you know a teen who has an old basketball uniform laying around and you already have the paint, this costume could essentially be free!
 So cute and clever! 🏀

 Photo credit: Love-the-Day.com

 Are your little ones mesmerized by their jewelry boxes?
-You can dress your little one up as this creative DIY Ballerina Jewelry Box Costume.
+You can dress your little one up in this creative DIY Ballerina Jewelry Box Costume.
 Simply use one of your delivery boxes as the base of your box and paint and add accessories to create the perfect jewelry box.
-Add a tutu skirt and ballerina flats, and there you have it!
+Add a tutu skirt and ballerina flats, or if you already have a little ballerina at home, this DIY Halloween costume could also be nearly free! 👏🏻

-8. Glow in the dark stick figure DIY costume
+7. Glow in the dark stick figure DIY Halloween Costume

 Photo credit: Parade.com / Visual Burrito